 Homepage / Applications / Precision ablation

-Laser ablation also describes the layer-by-layer removal of material from component surfaces.
-The non-contact process is used in a variety of ways today, for example to mark or engrave components or products made of a wide range of materials and to structure surfaces in order to enhance them functionally or decoratively.
-The laser is increasingly replacing mechanical processes as a tool.
+Laser ablation describes the layer-by-layer removal of material from component surfaces.
+Today the non-contact process is used, for example, to mark or engrave components or products made of different materials and to structure surfaces in order to improve them functionally or decoratively.
+More and more the laser is replacing mechanical processes.

 Especially in industries such as medical technology or the watch and jewelry industry, precision ablation with laser technology is used in many ways.
 But laser ablation is also used in tool and machine construction or in the automotive industry.

 In laser ablation, material is vaporized layer by layer.
 The ablated layer thicknesses are in the range of a few nm to a few µm.
-The process also allows thicker materials to be processed.
-Due to the low heat input, this process is also referred to as cold processing.
-The thermal stress for the component is minimal.
+The process allows thicker materials to be machined.
+Due to the low heat input, it is also known as "cold" processing.
+The thermal stress on the component is minimal.
 The use of femtosecond lasers also prevents residues in the form of melt on the component surface.
 In addition, the ultrashort pulse laser enables the processing of special materials such as glass.

 Suitable for special materials and larger material thicknesses